seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 # API Reference

-The __units__ module provides a compact API for extracting unit expressions from natural language.
+The __units__ module offers a compact API for extracting unit expressions from natural language.
 It is suitable for NLP pipelines, preprocessing workflows, and annotation tools.